From

 a letter to Proba by Saint Augustine, bishop

-we may remind ourselves to consider carefully what we are asking,
+so that we may remind ourselves to consider carefully what we are asking, not so

-not so that we may think we can instruct the Lord or prevail on
+that we may think we can instruct the Lord or prevail on Him.

 Thus, when we say: Hallowed

-in fact is always holy, should also be considered holy among men.
+in fact is always holy, should also be considered holy among man.
 I mean

 When we say: Your will be

-done on earth as it is in heaven, we are asking him to make us obedient
+done on earth as it is in heaven, we are asking Him to make us

 When we say: Give us this